 Special feature: Textbooks aren’t the most exciting things to buy, but Chegg tries to spice up the experience by sending a gift to you along with your purchases.
-“Last semester I rented three books, and along with my order they included a 5-hour Energy and a free month-long subscription to Hulu Plus,” says Rowan, a sophomore at the University of North Carolina.
+“Last semester I rented three books, and along with my order they included a 5-hour Energy and a free month-long subscription to Hulu Plus,” says Rowan, a junior at the University of North Carolina.

 Campus Book Rentals is another textbook rental site that’s good for those students who may normally shy away from renting their textbooks.
 Although you may worry that you have to be extra careful with your books all semester so you can return them in good condition, Campus Book Rentals encourages its renters to treat their textbooks as if they were their own, so highlight away!
 Just keep in mind that what you give is what you get – chances are, the books you rent will come with markings from the previous owners, too.